 Build a Cozy Covered Shelter

 A cozy, covered area provides shade and protection from the elements for your ducks.
-In my experience, a simple structure with a roof can make all the difference for their comfort.
+In my experience, a simple structure with a roof can make all the difference for their comfort, much like how a well-planned budget-friendly covered deck transforms your own backyard.

 Incorporate a Splash Zone